dask/governance/governance.md

 membership again at any time in the future, like any other Project Contributor.
 Retired Council members will be listed on the project website, acknowledging the period during which they were active in the Council.
-An inactive BDFL may also be ejected by a consensus of current members under these same conditions.
+An inactive BDFL may also be ejected by a vote of current Council members under these same conditions.

 The Council reserves the right to eject current Members, other than the BDFL,